ratwolfzero/hopalong_python/README.md

 1. **Pixel-Based Density Estimation**:

    Continuous trajectory points are mapped to discrete pixel coordinates.
-The density estimation and the creation of a density matrix (pixel grid) occur simultaneously as a direct result of quantization and discretization.
+The density estimation and the creation of a density matrix (pixel grid) occur simultaneously as a direct result of quantization and discretization, resulting in emergent density patterns.
    - Image resolution directly impacts the visual density and detail:
      - Lower resolutions (coarser grids) enhance visual density contrast but reduce detail.